 Analysts writing for Kiplinger Magazine expect inflation to average 1.6 percent in 2017, down from 2.1 percent the previous year.
 Much of this may be due to low oil prices, which drive fuel costs lower and have an impact on many sectors of the economy.

 Inflation is a key concern for many economists and policymakers, as evidenced by its place as one of two primary facets of the Federal Reserve’s “dual mandate” (the other being the unemployment rate).
 To achieve its mission of steering the U.S. economy through monetary policy, the Fed aims to keep inflation growing at a rate of approximately 2 percent annually while keeping the unemployment rate under 5 percent.

 The Fed accomplishes this goal primarily by setting the interest rate charged to banks for short-term loans.
 However, the Fed does not have a significant role to play in determining U.S. tax policy, which has a complex interaction with inflation and the broader economy.
-Understanding that relationship is an area of active study and debate among economists and is a core part of the curriculum in the Master’s degree program from Northeastern University’s D’Amore-McKim School of Business.
+Understanding that relationship is an area of active study and debate among economists and is a core part of the curriculum in Northeastern University’s online Master’s in Taxation program.